Red Sox vs. Rockies Player Props Betting Odds

-Bookmakers have set player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Monday at 7:10 PM ET.
+Player prop bet odds for Ryan McMahon and others are listed when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!